aws/aws-sdk-js-v3/clients/client-quicksight/README.md

 <fullname>Amazon QuickSight API Reference</fullname>

-<p>Amazon QuickSight is a fully managed, serverless business intelligence service for the
+<p>Amazon Quick Sight is a fully managed, serverless business intelligence service for the
 Amazon Web Services Cloud that makes it easy to extend data and insights to every user in your organization.
-This API reference contains documentation for a programming interface that you can use to manage Amazon QuickSight. </p>
+This API reference contains documentation for a programming interface that you can use to manage Amazon Quick Sight. </p>

 ## Installing